Southern University

 Southern University and A&M College (Southern University, Southern, SUBR or SU) is a public historically black land-grant university in Baton Rouge, Louisiana, United States.
 It is the largest historically black college or university (HBCU) in Louisiana, a member-school of the Thurgood Marshall College Fund, and the flagship institution of the Southern University System.
 Its campus encompasses 512 acre, with an agricultural experimental station on an additional 372 acre site, 5 mi north of the main campus on Scott's Bluff overlooking the Mississippi River in the northern section of Baton Rouge.

 Southern University's 13 intercollegiate athletics teams are known as the Jaguars, and are members of the Southwestern Athletic Conference (SWAC) in NCAA Division I. The Human Jukebox is a well known collegiate marching band that has represented Southern University since 1947.

 History

 At the 1879 Louisiana State Constitutional Convention, African-American political leaders P. B. S. Pinchback, Theophile T. Allain, and Henry Demas proposed founding a higher education institution "for the education of persons of color".

 In 1880, the Louisiana General Assembly chartered what was then called Southern University for Colored Students in New Orleans.
 Southern opened its doors on March 7, 1881 with 12 students.
 Classes were held for a time at the former Israel Sinai Temple on Calliope Street, between St. Charles and Camp Streets.

-In 1890, the legislature designated Southern as a land grant college for blacks, in order to continue to satisfy federal requirements under the land grant program to support higher education for all students in the state, despite having a segregated system.
+In 1890, the legislature designated Southern as a land-grant college for blacks, in order to continue to satisfy federal requirements under the land grant program to support higher education for all students in the state, while maintaining a segregated higher education system.
 It established an Agricultural and Mechanical department.